ns1/ns1-ansible-modules/README.md

 Installation
 ============

-The easiest way to install these modules is to copy them into your ansible library directory.
-You will need the nsone python client version 0.9.2 or greater.
+Install this from ansible-galaxy. `ansible-galaxy install ns1.ns1-ansible-modules`.
+You will need the ns1 python client version 0.9.2 or greater.
 This can be installed by running: `pip install nsone`.
 Additional information can be found here [nsone-python](https://github.com/nsone/nsone-python)

 Testing
 =======

 This module is tested by using ansible directly.

-	git clone git@github.com/nsone/nsone-ansible-module.git
+	git clone git@github.com/ns1/ns1-ansible-module.git
-	cd nsone-ansible-module
+	cd ns1-ansible-module
-	ansible -i local, test.yml --extra-vars key=<your nsone api key> --extra-vars debug=yes --extra-vars test_zone=<a zone you have at nsone
+	ansible -i local, test.yml --extra-vars key=<your ns1 api key> --extra-vars debug=yes --extra-vars test_zone=<a zone you have at ns1

 The debug flag is optional.
 You can use any test zone to get started, the only requirement is that it's not yet defined on the NSONE platform.
 That is, you do not need to make the zone authoritative through your registrar for the ansible module to work correctly.